ryanwongsa/LensDistortionCorrection/README.md

 ## Potential Improvements
 - Refine Edge Detection to eliminate glare issue to allow for more grid corners to be located
 - Allow for automatic detection of central focus point
-- Improve robustness if the board is placed at an angle
+- Improve robustness if the board is placed at an angle / rotated
-- Corner Correction could have used a quadratic equation instead of linear equation to assign corrected points
+- Corner Correction could have used a quadratic equation instead of linear equation to assign corrected points which would have improved results
-- Possible use of the fisheye calibration opencv library (at the time documentation was limited to C++) to fix problems whereby outside of the grid feature area is heavily distorted
+- Possible use of the fisheye calibration OpenCV library (at the time documentation was limited to C++) to fix problems whereby outside of the grid feature area is heavily distorted
 ![Glare Example](/imgSrc/glareExample.png?raw=true "Example Glare")

 ## Examples